Borda/pyDeprecate/README.md

 @deprecated(target=None, deprecated_in="0.1", remove_in="0.5")
 def my_sum(a: int, b: int = 5) -> int:
-    """
-    My deprecated function which still has to have implementation.
+    """My deprecated function which still has to have implementation.""" return a + b
-    """
-    return a + b

 # call this function will raise deprecation warning: